 Calling all chocolate lovers!
 National Milk Chocolate Day is celebrated annually on July 28.
-When solid chocolate is combined with either powdered, liquid or condensed milk, it is known as milk chocolate.
+When solid chocolate is combined with either powdered, liquid or condensed milk; it’s known as milk chocolate.
 Milk chocolate is the most popular member of the chocolate family and with good reason.
 It’s creamy, smooth and mostly used in candy bars.
-It is believed that milk chocolate was first created as a drink in the mid-19th century in Germany.
-The first milk chocolate, in the form of a bar that we all recognize today, was created by Swiss chocolatier Daniel Peter in collaboration with Henri Nestlé, the founder of the chocolate company Nestlé.
-Get your baking aprons on because today we celebrate all things milk chocolate.
+It is believed that in the mid-1800s, milk chocolate was first created as a beverage in Germany.
+The first milk chocolate, in the form of a bar that we all recognize today, was created by Swiss chocolatier Daniel Peter while collaborating with Henri Nestlé, the founder of his Nestlé chocolate company.
+So if you’re a true chocoholic, get ready to celebrate all things milk chocolate!

 National Milk Chocolate Day Activities

 No kids allowed.
 Dessert cocktails are perfect when you’re having a chocolate craving.
-They’re rich and creamy usually satisfies that sweet tooth.
-Your favorite spirit can be a perfect complement to milk chocolate.
+They’re rich, creamy and made to satisfy that sweet tooth.
+Your favorite alcoholic beverage can be a perfect complement to milk chocolate.

 Why We Love National Milk Chocolate Day

-Nothing gets us more excited to bake than the idea of a milky, chocolaty dessert at the end.
-Whether we have milk chocolate chips or a milk chocolate bar in the cupboard, it’s the perfect excuse to whip up something decadent.
-Chocolate pudding, chocolate chip cookies, brownies, a triple-layered cake, milk chocolate is the perfect reason to get out your apron — and don’t forget to lick the bowl!
+Nothing gets us more excited to bake than the idea of whipping up a milky, chocolaty dessert when we're done.
+Whether the recipe uses milk chocolate chips or a milk chocolate bar, a chocolate craving provides the perfect excuse to create a decadent, totally self-indulgent treat.
+Chocolate pudding, chocolate chip cookies, brownies, a triple-layered cake, whatever, just as long as the main ingredient is milky, silky, chocolate.
+Don't forget to lick the bowl!

-We all know you can eat the sweet treat, but did you know there are other uses for it too?
-Milk chocolate is sometimes used in hair care products and even skincare products.
-It contains ingredients that are beneficial to your skin.
-The level of antioxidant compounds in cocoa is higher than that of green tea, black tea, or red wine.
+We all know you can eat the sweet treat but did you know there are other uses for it, too?
+Milk chocolate is sometimes used in products for hair and skin care because it contains little-known ingredients that are beneficial to your skin.
+The level of antioxidant compounds in cocoa is higher than that of green tea, black tea or red wine.